 After clicking the "Add Review" button you will see the judging scorecard for that pre-proposal.
 It will contain a mix of dropdown menus and comment boxes, where you will provide your feedback on each section.
-Before you begin reviewing the submission, you must agree to the "Privacy Policy" at the top of the page and choose the appropriate category you are judging in.
-Please make sure that the category you choose from the drop-down menu matches the category name on the tab label at the top of the page.
+Before you begin reviewing the submission, you must agree to the "Privacy Policy" at the top of the page.